-(2) The licensee's on-premises retailer's license, class C, is revoked or cancelled.
+(f) A distillery pub endorsement shall be cancelled or revoked if the on-premises retailer's license class C licensee ceases operations or the license is revoked or cancelled.

-(g) A distillery pub permit shall be automatically suspended whenever and for the same period that the licensee's on-premises retailer's license, class C, is suspended.
+(g) A distillery pub endorsement shall be automatically suspended whenever and for the same period that the licensee's on-premises retailer's license, class C, is suspended.

-(h) A licensee holding distillery pub permits at separate locations in the District shall be permitted to transport distilled spirits for sale and consumption manufactured at one distillery pub facility to another distillery pub facility owned by the licensee.
+(h) A licensee holding distillery pub endorsements at separate locations in the District shall be permitted to transport distilled spirits for sale and consumption manufactured at one distillery pub facility to another distillery pub facility owned by the licensee.